nzbin/magnify/README.md

   > Init modal size will expand with image size.

 - **modalWidth** `320`
-  > Set init modal width.
-The option is only available when you set `fixedModalSize` true.
+  > Set modal init width or min width.
+The init width is only available when you set `fixedModalSize` true.

 - **modalHeight** `320`
-  > Set init modal height.
-The option is only available when you set `fixedModalSize` true
+  > Set modal init height or min height.
+The init height is only available when you set `fixedModalSize` true

 - **gapThreshold** `0.02`
   > There will have a gap if modal too big to beyond the browser.